Healthcare for visitors to the UK from the EU

 Seeking planned treatment in England

-If you are coming to the UK from an EU country for planned health treatment, you will need to make all the necessary arrangements yourself in advance.
+If you are coming to the UK from an EU country or Switzerland for planned health treatment, you will need to make all the necessary arrangements yourself in advance.

 Planned treatment is not covered by the EHIC.
 You will need to arrange an S2 form from the relevant organisation in your home country before you travel to England.